nborgbjerg/AlgorithmicArcana/README.md

 <i>OBS!
 It is NOT the main folder from Github, but the folder inside that folder you must choose</i>

 <b>6.
 Now the extension should appear in the panel</b><br />
-<i>Remember to active it in the lower right corner of the extension</i>
+<i>Remember to activate it in the lower right corner of the extension</i>

 <b>7.
 You're now ready to try it out on any website you wish!</b>